umberto/caracal/README.md

 Caracal needs a file extension to apply to the renamed media file.
 This seemed the simplest solution to both problems.*

+#### Anchored Images

+By default, Caracal will place the image inline (inside a paragraph).
+If you want thhe image to be anchored to the page instead, just provide `anchor: true`. `top`, `left` etc. values will be measured relative to the page. **This behaviour will change** as soon as we add support for a more sophisticated anchor model.

 ### Tables